zeebe-io/zeebe-chaos/chaos-days/blog/2024-08-19-Operate-improve-import-latency/index.md

 # Chaos Day Summary

 [In our last Chaos Day](../2024-08-16-Operate-load-handling/index.md) we experimented with Operate and different load (Zeebe throughput).
-We observed that higher load caused a lower import latency in Operate.
-The conclusion was that it might be related to Zeebe's exporting configuration, which is effected by a higher load.
+We observed that a higher load caused a lower import latency in Operate.
+The conclusion was that it might be related to Zeebe's exporting configuration, which is affected by a higher load.

-In today's chaos day we want to verify how different export and import configurations can effect the importing latency.
+In today's chaos day we want to verify how different export and import configurations can affect the importing latency.

 **TL;DR;** We were able to decrease the import latency by ~35% (from 5.7 to 3.7 seconds), by simply reducing the `bulk.delay` configuration.
-This worked on load and even higher load, whereas on higher load we were even able to improve Zeebe's throughput by ~13%.
+This worked on load and even higher load, whereas on higher load we have even improved Zeebe's throughput by ~13%.

 <!--truncate-->

 ## Background

-_In the following I want to shortly explain a bit more the background of how the exporting and importing plays together.
+_In the following I want to briefly explain a bit more the background of how exporting and importing play together.
 If you are already aware feel free to jump to the [next section](#chaos-experiment)._

 ---

 To understand how the importing of Operate is affected and works, we first have to take a look at Zeebe.

-Zeebe exports data to Elasticsearch via it's Elasticsearch Exporter.
+Zeebe exports data to Elasticsearch via its Elasticsearch Exporter.
 The exporter collects data before sending it to Elasticsearch in bulk requests.
-The amount of data, which is collected in the exporter, is configurable and per default set to 1000 records per batch/bulk.
-Additionally, there is an memory limit which is taken into account that is set to 10 MB.
+The amount of data, which is collected in the exporter, is configurable and by default set to 1000 records per batch/bulk.
+Additionally, there is a memory limit which is taken into account that is set to 10 MB.
 When the bulk request is reaching that size, the request is sent as well.
 To cover cases of low load, there is a delay option, which is per default set to 5 seconds.
-This means, every 5 seconds the bulk request is sent, even if it is not full.
+This means, that every 5 seconds the bulk request is sent, even if it is not full.

-This explains also the results from [our last Chaos Day](../2024-08-16-Operate-load-handling/index.md), where the import latency was around 5 seconds on lower load.
+This explains also the results from [our last Chaos Day](../2024-08-16-Operate-load-handling/index.md), where the import latency was around 5 seconds on a lower load.

-In the following we have written down the sequence of steps a command has to take, and it's resulting events, until it is visible to the user in Operate.
+In the following, we have written down the sequence of steps a command has to take, and its resulting events until it is visible to the user in Operate.
 This should allow to better understand how and by what the import latency is affected, and what we might want to tune and experiment further.

 ```
 User Command is sent to Gateway
--->Gateway sents Command to right Broker
+-->Gateway sents Command to the right Broker
 ---->Broker processes command and produces events
 ------>Events are exported by Broker to ES (worst case: 5s flush)
 -------->ES refreshes after one second